raul23/search-ebooks/README.rst

   However, ``ebook-convert`` is too slow when converting PDF files to ``txt``.
-  Also, ``ebook-convert`` will try to convert scanned ebooks that only contain images and after a long time waiting for the result, it will output a small ``txt`` file that doesn't contain any of the file content.
-On the other hand, ``pdftotext`` will quickly warn you that the scanned ebook couldn't be converted to ``txt``.
+  Also, ``ebook-convert`` will try to convert scanned ebooks that only contain images and after a long time waiting for the result, it will output a small ``.txt`` file that doesn't contain any of the file content.
+On the other hand, ``pdftotext`` will quickly warn you that the scanned ebook couldn't be converted to ``.txt``.

-  Thus, ``pdftotext`` is used by default with the ``search-ebooks`` script to convert PDF files to ``txt`` and search them for the given query.
+  Thus, ``pdftotext`` is used by default with the ``search-ebooks`` script to convert PDF files to ``.txt`` and search them for the given query.

 Examples
 ========